ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 The first action made by the unauthorized user is an HTTP `GET` request to the root endpoint `"/"`, which is received by the *Public* object (containing the two classes `Public.cshtml` and `Public.cshtml.cs`).
 This is followed with a `GetCheeps(PageNumber)` call to *ChirpInfrastructure* to get the necessary Cheeps to display on the Public Timeline.
 The integer variable `PageNumber` is transported all the way to *ChirpDBContext* which uses it to ensure only the correct 32 Cheeps are saved and returned.
 After *ChirpInfrastructure* has received the `GetCheeps(PageNumber)` call, it calls a method on itself `ReadCheeps(PageNumber)` from which the call to make Cheep Data Transferable Objects (CheepDTOs) in `ChirpDBContext` begins.
 Finally, *ChirpDBContext* accesses `chirp.db` to get the relevant data before it is all sent back through the objects.

-[^userStatus]: We have interpreted "unauthorized user" as a user who is not logged in (has not received extra authorization)".
+[^userStatus]: We have interpreted "unauthorized user" as a user who is not logged in (has not received extra authorization).

 ### Sequence Diagram of Authorized User:
 The second diagram focuses on which changes occur in the program when a user has been authenticated (logged in).
 The total number of lifelines remains the same, although the *ChirpDBContext* lifeline has been absorbed into *ChirpInfrastructure* lifeline and the *Public* lifeline has been split into two, namely `Public.cshtml` and `Public.cshtml.cs`.
 Note that although the latter object is shown to occur first, the two objects are started concurrently.